CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

 in CRAN.
-Python’s default package manager `pip` can be used in a terminal or command line to install packages from the `PyPI` repository, and this is a good solution if you need to install a single simple package, like the `requests` package that handles downloads.
+Python’s default package manager `pip` can be used in a terminal or command line to install packages from the `PyPI` repository, and this is a good solution if you need to install a single simple package, like the `requests` package that provides a clean interface for downloads.
 However, `pip` has long had some challenges, which you are very likely to run into if you are using a package that requires the GDAL library for coordinate transformations (like `cartopy`, `rioxarray` or `geopandas`).

 So what is an earth scientist to do?
-Most packages can also be installed from the Anaconda repository by using the `conda install` or better yet `mamba install` command. `mamba` is a version of `conda` that is much faster at solving environments.
+Most packages can also be installed from the Anaconda repository by using `conda install ...` or better yet `mamba install ...`. `mamba` is a version of `conda` that is much faster at solving environments.
 For most packages, we also recommending specifying the `conda-forge` channel, as below:

 bash code to install Python packages: